ariasdiniz/macaw_framework/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install macaw_framework

+## Compatibility

+MacawFramework is built to be highly compatible, since it uses only native Ruby code:

+- **MRI**: MacawFramework is compatible with Matz's Ruby Interpreter (MRI), version 2.7.0 and onwards.
+If you are using this version or a more recent one, you should not encounter any compatibility issues.

+- **TruffleRuby**: TruffleRuby is another Ruby interpreter that is fully compatible with MacawFramework.
+This provides developers with more flexibility in their choice of Ruby interpreter.

+- **JRuby**: MacawFramework is also compatible with JRuby, a version of Ruby that runs on the Java Virtual Machine (JVM).

 ## Usage